 - New Transfer Student: Chris.

-- Never My Fault: Regan accidentally schedules a date with Chris while she's supposed to babysit, and instead puts Liam in charge of the kids while she's gone.
-She neglects to keep track of the time and gets back to find Liam rooting around in the lady of the house's closet and trying stuff on, and the father is barely stopped from assaulting him.
-Of course Regan is fired for this, and she proceeds to put the majority of the blame on Liam, even though she was the one who blew off her job and left kids she was supposed to be babysitting in the care of someone the parents had never met.
+- Never My Fault: Regan accidentally schedules a date with Chris while she's supposed to babysit, and instead puts Luna in charge of the kids while she's gone.
+She neglects to keep track of the time and gets back to find Luna rooting around in the lady of the house's closet and trying stuff on, and the father is barely stopped from assaulting her.
+Of course Regan is fired for this, and she proceeds to put the majority of the blame on Luna, even though she was the one who blew off her job and left kids she was supposed to be babysitting in the care of someone the parents had never met.

 - Sadist Teacher: Bruchac appears like this to Regan at first, but she discovers that there's more than this to him.